 The primary responsibility of the Medical Director role is to provide leadership within the FHT related to quality of care, access to care and efficiency of care delivery.
 In this role Dr. Kamminga collaborates with the Executive Director and all members of the inter-disciplinary team to provide leadership regarding Access of Care, Clinical Coverage and Support, Quality and Risk Management, as well as representing the organization at various local and regional tables.

 Dr. Kamminga is also currently a practicing physician at the Riverview Medical Group – Lower Level.

 As an integral member of the team, the Executive Director reports to the organization’s Board of Directors to advise on matters of policy and risk, quality monitoring, evaluation and human resources.
-Kristin also supports service planning and delivery by actively developing team-based, patient-centered programs that meet the highest standards of care.
+Cora also supports service planning and delivery by actively developing team-based, patient-centered programs that meet the highest standards of care.
 She works with the Board of Directors to develop and execute the organization’s strategic plans and acts as a liaison with community partners and the Ontario Ministry of Health and Long-Term Care.

 Louise Poole – Administrative Assistant

 The Administrative Assistant provides a wide variety of administrative support to the Executive Director, members of Board, Medical Director and staff to ensure that the day-to-day office functions run smoothly.
 Louise’s main focus is to ensure that staff are fully supported so that they can focus on assisting their clients and completing their daily duties.
 Louise joined the Upper Grand Family Health Team in 2017 and previously worked in various administrative supporting roles within the aerospace industry.